mitre/astute-canary-SCT/README.md

 To create a new survey or edit an existing survey you can:
 <ol>
 <li>Edit the appropriate survey JSON File directly
-<li>Use the [SurveyJS](https://surveyjs.io/create-survey) tool to edit or build new surveys from scratch.
+<li>Use the <a href="https://surveyjs.io/create-survey">SurveyJS Creator</a> tool to edit or build new surveys from scratch.
 To edit an existing survey, copy and paste the survey json into the JSON editor tab on the SurveyJS editor interface.
 It will populate the editor with the survey and you can edit from there.
 Make sure to copy and paste the new survey json into the appropriate file.</li>
 </ol>

 ### Components